 The foremost purpose of visiting Sachsenhausen is to gain historial knowledge.
 Therefore, comprehension of the Holocaust activities provides society with an understanding that those events cannot repeat.
 To this end, Sachsenhausen becomes a place of learning and reflection in order to shape the history for a new future.

-Apparently, as you are moving through the camp, the buildings are still there, the structures which have been preserved, as well as monuments to the victims are there.
+Apparently, as you move through the camp, the original buildings are still there.
+Many of the structures have been preserved.
+Monuments honoring the victims also remain in place.
 I believe it is what helps us look at ourselves at a certain moment of our history and turn to tolerance and respect for the other.

 1. Plan Sufficient Time